V5NEXT/CNN/README.md

 Convolutional Neural Networks

-A basic Introduction in setting up a convoluted Neural network for predicting Fashion MNIST dataset using keras.
+This is a basic introduction in setting up a convoluted Neural network for predicting Fashion MNIST dataset using keras.

 #Key Stats